 Yes.
 All campers need to bring a soccer ball.
 Villanova Camp Soccer Balls are available for pre-purchase during registration.

-All Residential Campers should bring cash for additional food, beverage, snacks through DoorDash or Uber Eats in the evening and all campers for Limited-Edition clothing purchases from the camp swag tent.
+All Campers that did not leave a deposit for food and gear should bring cash for additional food, beverage, snacks through camp meal deliveries in the evening and for Limited-Edition clothing purchases from the camp swag tent.

 Residential and Commuter Campers: Check-In and Opening Ceremonies are generally during the afternoon of the 1st day (Typically between 12pm - 3pm).
 Check-Out will follow the Closing Ceremonies, typically between 11am -12pm.
 We will confirm these times and Check-In/Check-Out locations, two weeks prior to the start of camp as it is dependent upon the times Villanova Conference Services assigns.